-This is merely the code that is executed to perform whatever useful tasks are assigned to it when the interrupt fires.
+Aka "Interrupt Service Routine" (ISR), this is merely the code that is executed to perform whatever useful tasks are assigned to it when the interrupt fires.

 For split-screen scenarios, each split will typically have its own unique handler which, after it executes its main task(s), alters the interrupt vectors so that the unique handler for the next screen split will begin executing as soon as the raster reaches the designated trigger position (in the y-axis) of the next interrupt handler.

 With a raster interrupt (IRST), the next trigger position is set by a write to the raster register, $D012, with a value equal to the line on which the next screen split must fire, whereas with a timer interrupt (the NMI or default IRQ) it's a case of altering the relevant CIA chip's frequency settings to match the amount of raster lines (or more precisely, the equivalent number of CPU clock cycles) required before the next split is to occur.

 When the final handler (i.e. at the bottom of the screen) has finished its main task(s), it sets the vectors to the very first handler allocated to the top of the screen and the process repeats ad infinitum.